nsetzer/daedalus-games/csp2.md

 }
 ```

+In practice, this is a terrible way to implement this.
+a better way would be to temporarily increase or decrease the framerate until the clocks are
+synchronized again.

-In practice, skiping an update multiple frames in a row
+skiping an update multiple frames in a row
 make make it look like the game is lagging.
 One way
 to fix that is to only attempt to catch up or skip
 steps on even-numbered steps, so that the frame rate